ART OF GIFT GIVING

 MORE THAN JUST GIFTS

-This thesis examines the cultural significance of gift-giving in Chinese traditions, focusing on red envelopes, mooncakes, and tea sets.
+This thesis project examines the cultural significance of gift-giving in Chinese traditions, focusing on red envelopes, mooncakes, and tea sets.
 Drawing on both personal and cultural identity, it explores how these symbolic and historical objects can be reimagined through modern design.

 This project aims to appeal to second-generation Canadians with Hong Kong roots, who often balance tradition and modern life.
 By studying cultural meaning behind gift-giving, Gen Z purchasing habits, and market trends, the project identifies ways to redesign traditional packaging to feel more relevant, accessible, and visually appealing to younger people.